Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/migration-guide-template.md

 await client.purgeDeletedKey(vaultUrl, keyName);
 ```

 Now in `@azure/keyvault-keys` you can delete a key with `beginDeleteKey`, which returns a long operation poller object that can be used to wait/check on the operation.
-Calling `getResult()` on the poller will return information about the deleted key (as a `DeletedKey`) without waiting for the operation to complete, but calling `wait()` will wait for the deletion to complete.
-Again, `purge_deleted_key` will permanently delete your deleted key and make it unrecoverable.
+Calling `getResult()` on the poller will return information about the deleted key (as a `DeletedKey`) without waiting for the operation to complete, but calling `pollUntilDone()` on the poller will wait for the deletion to complete.
+Then, `purgeDeletedKey` will permanently delete your deleted key and make it unrecoverable.

 ```ts
 const deletePoller = await client.beginDeleteKey("MyKey");